abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 [^hike]: [The Complete History of Netflix Price Hikes – From 2007 to 2019](https://flixed.io/netflix-price-hikes/) Alex Munkachy, citing wired in the 2011 section

 netflix is *technically* profitable.
-They *reported*[^annual] 5.1 billion dollars in net income in 2021 on 29.7b revenue.
-They also spent 17.7b on content, *but* amortized 12.2b of that (more than 2x profit).
+They reported[^annual] 5.1 billion dollars in net income in 2021 on 29.7b revenue.
+They also spent 17.7b on content, but amortized 12.2b of that.
-But those content costs are going up.
+Without the amortization, they would have lost 7b.
+Maybe increasing content spend is justified by growth?
+They grew from 30m to 220m subscribers from 2013-2021, which isn't nothing, but the streaming landscape is a dark forest post 2020.
+Growth and retention will get harder.
-Also they don't really pay taxes[^itep] (but who would).
+Also they don't pay taxes[^itep] (but who would).
-If you don't agree with the amortization period, they're actually losing money.

 [^annual]: [ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934](https://s22.q4cdn.com/959853165/files/doc_financials/2021/q4/da27d24b-9358-4b5c-a424-6da061d91836.pdf) For the fiscal year ended December 31, 2021.
-PDF page 43 (marked as page 41, which is a numeric crime but not the worst one in there)
+PDF page 43 (marked as page 41, which is a numeric crime but not the worst one in there).
+Later in the doc: "Net cash provided by operating activities decreased $2,034 million from the year ended December 31, 2020 to $393 million for the year ended December 31, 2021 primarily driven by an increase in investments in content that require more upfront cash payments, partially offset by a $4,702 million or 19% increase in revenues."

 [^itep]: [record 5.3b profit on tax rate 1.1%](https://itep.org/netflix-posts-record-profits-federal-tax-rate-of-just-1-percent/) institute on taxation + economic policy